New media big focus at Moscow's Fourth Biennale

 MODERN ART STILL STRUGGLING IN RUSSIA

-Curators had hoped a personal visit by Weiwei would boost its reputation as an international center for modern art, which Moscow is struggling to establish.
+Curators had hoped a personal visit by Weiwei would boost its reputation as an international centre for modern art, which Moscow is struggling to establish.

 "Life for an artist in Russia is not easy," Biennale commissioner Backstein told Reuters, naming infrastructure shortfalls and a lack of funding for art education as the main hurdles they face.